postmodernist1848/postmodernist1848/README.md

 - 👋 Hi, I’m @postmodernist1848
-- 👀 I’m interested in philosophy and programming
+- 👀 I’m interested in philosophy and programming (systems programming and other interesting things)
 - 🌱 I’m currently learning Android and Web (I also code in Python, C/C++)
 - 📫 How to reach me: a sacrifice ritual or Telegram @postmodernist1848